tianocore-docs/edk2-GettingStartedGuideforStandaloneMMonX86Systems/1_mm_introduction.md

 ## 1.2 MM Driver Dispatch

-For traditional SMM drivers, they are dispatched within multiple rounds: The dispatch is hooked on the `gEfiEventDxeDispatchGuid` event, which is signaled by DXE Core when DXE Core finishes one round of dispatch.
+For traditional SMM drivers dispatch on X86 systems, they are dispatched within multiple rounds: The dispatch is hooked on the `gEfiEventDxeDispatchGuid` event, which is signaled by DXE Core when DXE Core finishes one round of dispatch.

 `StandaloneMmIpl` is a PEIM responsible for locating and loading `StandaloneMmCore`.
 All the MM drivers are dispatched by `StandaloneMmCore` in the 2-round dispatches in X86: